John Duffy and David Mulcahy: The attacks

-Police further stepped up their search for the attacker who had been nicknamed by the press the "Railway Rapist".
-The murder of Day changed this name to the "Railway Killer", a tag reinforced by the rape and murder of 15-year-old Dutch schoolgirl Maartje Tamboezer in West Horsley in Surrey on the afternoon of 17 April 1986 after knocking her from her bicycle with a wire that had been tied between two trees.
-As well as suffering rape and strangulation, Tamboezer had been repeatedly struck in the head with a rock and her body was set on fire.
+Police further stepped up their search for the attacker, who had been nicknamed by the press the "Railway Rapist".
+With the murder of Day, this changed to the "Railway Killer", a tag reinforced by the rape and murder of 15-year-old Dutch schoolgirl Maartje Tamboezer in West Horsley in Surrey on the afternoon of 17 April 1986, after she was knocked from her bicycle with a wire that had been tied between two trees.
+As well as suffering rape and strangulation, Tamboezer had been repeatedly struck on the head with a rock and her body was set on fire.

 Surrey Police set up Operation Bluebell.
 Meanwhile, the Day murder inquiry was taken over by Detective Superintendent Charles Farquhar (a highly experienced east London murder investigator) and he linked that murder with the previous railway rapes.
-He then drew a link with the murder of Tamboezer when he spotted that a belt and twig in a scene photo were the parts of a tourniquet ligature.
-A month later on 18 May 1986, Anne Lock, a 29-year-old secretary at London Weekend Television was abducted and murdered after she got off a train at Brookmans Park railway station, Hertfordshire.
-This heralded the first multi-police force murder inquiry (Operation Trinity) since the badly executed Yorkshire Ripper inquiry.
+He then drew a link with the murder of Tamboezer when he spotted that a belt and twig in a crime scene photo were the parts of a tourniquet ligature.
+A month later, on 18 May 1986, Anne Lock, a 29-year-old secretary at London Weekend Television, was abducted and murdered after she got off a train at Brookmans Park railway station, Hertfordshire.
+This heralded the first multi-police-force murder inquiry (Operation Trinity) since the badly executed Yorkshire Ripper inquiry.
 It was the first such investigation to utilize basic computers and an early version of HOLMES (Home Office Large Major Enquiry System).

+Investigation

 Duffy, a martial arts exponent and former railway carpenter, was identified by Detective Superintendent John Hurst as a suspect.
 He was known to police as he had been charged with the rape of his estranged wife.
 He is known to have believed that rape was a "natural male instinct".
-A rare type of string called 'somyarn' was found in his parents' house.
+A rare type of string called "somyarn" was found in his parents' house.
 This linked him to the second murder victim.
-His experience with traditional bow saws linked him to the unusual method of strangulation using a self-fashioned tourniquet, and his knowledge of the South Eastern railway system was part of his former job.
-David Mulcahy was also questioned, owing to his close friendship with Duffy, but victims were still traumatized and unable to pick him out of an identity parade (at that time, identity parades required the victim to physically touch the offender and get close to him).
+His experience with traditional bow saws linked him to the unusual method of strangulation using a self-fashioned tourniquet, and his knowledge of the railway system was part of his former job.
+David Mulcahy was also questioned, owing to his close friendship with Duffy, but victims were still traumatized and unable to pick him out of an identity parade.
 Mulcahy was released for lack of evidence.